 30 Minute Meal

 I’m a sucker for a good fettuccine Alfredo – one that’s creamy without being too runny, flavorful without being overpowering.
 And of course, one that’s easy to make.
+I can’t always go to Olive Garden after all.

 This fettuccine Alfredo reminds me of the best Alfredo from my favorite restaurants with the added bonus that it’s made in the Instant Pot in under 30 minutes and I only have to clean one dish!
+I’m a big fan of Instant Pot recipes because they often cut the cooking time in half!

 Just a few note about the ingredients to help you make the best choices!

 - Butter – A high-quality butter like Kerrygold is best in this recipe since it’s the base of the base, but you can use whatever you have on hand.
+You’ll need a 1/2 cup (one stick) or eight tablespoons of butter, and the butter and cream together is what makes this a nice and rich sauce.

 - Chicken broth – chicken bone broth, chicken broth, and chicken stock all work just fine